jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ### Sagarin Ratings

-Jeff Sagarin's ratings, like KPI, are used for many other sports and therefore are not just basketball specific.
+Jeff Sagarin's ratings, like KPI, are used for many other sports and therefore are not just basketball-specific.
 The ratings also only factor in games against D1 opponents.
 Sagarin's ratings are a predictive metric, and he even says that to predict the outcome of a given game, just compare the two team's ratings and then simply add an adjustment to the home team (the exact amount for adjustment